 The HES (Hypervisor Embedded Storage) clustered approach – Eliminate the dedicated servers, storage protocol overhead, resources consumption, multi-layer object files and filesystem nesting, and associated gear by moving the hypervisor directly into the OS of a clustered storage platform as a set of kernel modules, thereby simplifying the architecture dramatically while regaining the efficiency originally promised by Virtualization.

 It is up to you to decide which approach is the most efficient for your individual needs based on the requirements of your data center.
-While the first approach can bring some features that might make sense to the admin used to having to deal with an enterprise oriented (read tons) of servers, switches, and multiple big-iron SAN implementations, it does so at a resource cost that just doesn’t make sense to the efficiency minded SMB systems administrator that has to do way too many other things to need to worry about complexity in his architecture.
+While the first approach can bring some features that might make sense to the admin used to having to deal with an enterprise oriented (read tons) of servers, switches, and multiple big-iron SAN implementations, it does so at a resource cost that just doesn’t make sense to the efficiency minded SMB and Mid-Market systems administrator that has to do way too many other things to need to worry about complexity in his architecture.

 Please complete the form below and someone from Scale Computing will be in contact with you within 24hrs.×